 We should soon find out whether the Federal Circuit will again face reversal at the hands of the Supreme Court in a patent case.
 Today, the Court heard oral arguments in the case of In re Cuozzo, the first IPR decision to reach the highest court.
-The transcript of the proceeding can be found HERE.
 Reading the reaction of judges in oral argument can be a very dangerous game, but a few key observations can be noted:

 First, while there were two issues on appeal, the issue of whether the Broadest Reasonable Interpretation claim construction standard is appropriate in IPR proceedings garnered almost all of the attention of the Court.
 Only Justices Ginsburg and Sotomayor briefly touched upon the second issue of whether the Board’s decision to institute can be reviewed by an appellate court.

 Second, Chief Justice Roberts seemed troubled by the use of BRI in PTO proceedings.
 More specifically, Chief Justice Roberts was particularly concerned that the PTAB and a district court could come to different conclusions regarding the meaning of a claim limitation.
 Among his questions that indicated his seeming posture against BRI include: “It’s a very extraordinary animal in legal culture to have two different proceedings addressing the same question that lead to different results” and “It just seems to me that that’s a bizarre way to…decide a legal question.”
 Also, after the Solicitor explained how a district court and the PTAB may come to different conclusions, the Chief Justice asked: “And this is under a statute designed to make the patent system more reasonable and more expeditious in reaching judgments?”
 If an opinion comes out against BRI, we would expect the Chief Justice to author it.